-DESE has made improvements to VOCAL that should ensure most schools receive a full complement of index scores.
-New items have been added to each survey to help schools and districts meet the minimum reliability requirement of 0.7 for index scores.
-Schools and districts can increase their chances of receiving all index scores by ensuring all students participate in the survey.
+DESE has made improvements to VOCAL that should ensure most schools receive a full complement of index scaled scores.
+New items have been added to each survey to help schools and districts receive all index scaled scores.
+Schools and districts can increase their chances of receiving all index scaled scores by ensuring all students participate in the survey.

-If my district/school participated in last year's school climate survey, will we be able to compare our index scores this year to last year's?
+If my district/school participated in 2021's school climate survey, will we be able to compare those index scaled scores to this year's 2022 scores and future scores?

-If my district/school participated in last year's school climate survey, will we be able to compare our item percent response data this year to last year's?
+If my district/school participated in prior years' school climate surveys, will we be able to compare our item percent response data this year to prior years' scores?

 No. Item response data is specific to the cohort responding and is not on the same scale as the data from the previous year.
 Item response data is transformed to make it equal-interval, and the resulting indices can be used to make accurate comparisons over time.
 Item response data provides rich contextual information about how a cohort perceives their school climate, but it is specific to the year of administration.
+Item response data can help educators explain what contributed to any index scaled score differences observed.
 You can look for patterns of item percent responses and compare patterns across any two cohorts.
-When item response data replicates across cohorts, this information provides contextual information about schools' strengths or areas for improvement identified in the index score comparison.
+When item response data replicates across cohorts, this information provides contextual information about schools' strengths or areas for improvement identified in the index scaled score comparison.

 Do we have to pay for students to participate in VOCAL?